exakat/exakat-docker/docs/description/Structures/Iffectation.md

+Iffectations
-Affectations that appears in a conditions.
+Affectations that appears in a condition.

 Iffectations are a way to do both a test and an affectations.
 They may also be typos, such as if ($x = 3) { ... }, leading to a constant condition.